enonic/enonic/xp/features/timebased-publishing.md

     * Function "modify" should handle publish info.
 A validation publish-from < publish-to should be performed.
     * Function "publish" should handle "scheduled" publishing.
 A validation publish-from < publish-to should be performed.
 The publish info values will be set for all content where values have not already been configured.
     * Function "duplication" should reset publish info for duplicated content
-    * Function "unpublishContent" will remove the publish info. __Question: Is that correct?__
+    * Function "unpublishContent" should leave the publish info on contents.
 * Content JS Library
     * Adapt get/getChildren/getSite/query to return publish info
     * Adapt modify to be able to modify publish info